 The Old Bazaar in Skopje is the largest bazaar in the Balkans outside Istanbul.
 It is situated on the eastern bank of the Vardar River, stretching from the Stone Bridge to the Bit-Pazar and from the Skopje Fortress to the Serava river.

-In early 2010, the Macedonian Government has commenced a program for revitalization of the Old Bazaar, which, in turn, includes restoration of several objects, providing support of the crafts, and aiming a further economic and cultural development of the site.
+In early 2010, the Macedonian Government commenced a program for revitalization of the Old Bazaar, which, in turn, includes restoration of several objects, providing support for the crafts, and aiming to further develop the site economically and culturally.